isomerpages/ura-address/_announcements/Launch of New One Stop Portal for House and Unit Number and Street and Building Name Applications.md

 5. We would appreciate it if you could convey the contents of this circular to relevant members of your organisation.
 For feedback or enquiries on this circular, please [contact](https://digitalservice.propertynaa.gov.sg/contact/) us.<br>
 <br>
 Thank you.

+Inland Revenue Authority of Singapore

+Street and Building Names Board